 Even though God punished his people for their sin by taking them away into exile, he did not forget them or his promises.
 God continued to watch over his people and speak to them through his prophets.
-He promised that, after seventy years, they would return to the Promised Land again.
+He promised that, after 70 years, they would return to the Promised Land again.

-About seventy years later, Cyrus, the king of the Persians, defeated Babylon, so the Persian Empire ruled many nations, instead of the Babylonian Empire.
+About 70 years later, Cyrus, the king of Persia, defeated Babylonia.
+So, instead of the Babylonian Empire, the Persian Empire now ruled over many nations.
 The Israelites were now called Jews.
 Most of them had lived their whole lives in Babylon.
 Only a few very old Jews even remembered the land of Judah.

 The Persians were very strong, but they had mercy on the people they conquered.
 Shortly after Cyrus became king of the Persians, he gave an order that any Jew who wanted to return to Judah could leave Persia and go back to Judah.
 He even gave them money to rebuild the Temple!
-So, after seventy years in exile, a small group of Jews returned to the city of Jerusalem in Judah.
+So, after 70 years in exile, a small group of Jews returned to the city of Jerusalem in Judah.

 When the people arrived in Jerusalem, they rebuilt the Temple and the wall around the city.
-The Persians still ruled over them, but once again they were living in the Promised Land and worshiping at the Temple.
+The Persians still ruled over them, but once again the Jews were living in the Promised Land and worshiping at the Temple.